thanpolas/thanpolas.github.com/_posts/grunt/2014-02-20-Managing-large-scale-projects-with-Grunt.md

 {% endhighlight %}

 So, bottom line, to properly extend your custom tasks [`grunt.task.loadTasks`](http://gruntjs.com/api/grunt.task#grunt.task.loadtasks) is your friend.

+> If you are into Grunt [you might wanna check this post too](http://thanpol.as/grunt/Grunt-with-express-server-and-Livereload/), it's about running your Express NodeJS webserver with Grunt and Livereload.

 [Handling Frontend Dependencies]: #handling-frontend-dependencies
 [extconf]: #extending-grunts-configuration